They Will Kill You Logo

 murder story

-After her release, Nellie moved to San Bernardino and married her sixth husband, John Wagner, a house painter.
-This marriage lasted the longest of any she had.
-Nellie Madison died on July 8, 1953, due to a stroke.
+Nellie quietly rebuilt her life after prison.
+She moved to San Bernardino and married her sixth and final husband, John Wagner, a house painter.
+The marriage lasted until her death.
+Nellie May Madison died of a stroke on July 8, 1953, at the age of 58.